New to the Harp

 Short Break: Positives

 Maybe at this point you’re feeling like it’s all too much work and too expensive.
-Maybe you’re planning to talk your child into something much easier and simpler as a creative outlet, like making mud pies in the backyard.
+Maybe you’re planning to talk your child into something much easier and simpler as a creative outlet, like building a fort in the backyard.
 I’d like to take this opportunity to point out that whenever you put this much information in one place, it looks overwhelming.
 Keep in mind that you don’t have to run out and do all of this at once.
 I just want you to have an overview of absolutely everything that might come up in the next several years if you do decide to pursue the harp, so that you're not in for any unpleasant surprises.

 But let's set all of that aside, and take a look at a few positives about the harp before we return to our overview:

 Compared to other budding musicians, a beginning harpist sounds really nice.
 Anyone can play a few strings and have it sound beautiful.
-The same, unfortunately, cannot be said of a beginning violinist or trumpet player.
+The same, sadly, cannot be said of a beginning violinist or trumpet player.

 You frequently find unique opportunities with the harp, since you already stand out just by playing the instrument.
 Your church might love to have you play for a Christmas Eve service, or maybe your school orchestra would like to feature you during their upcoming concert.
 It’s much harder to get equal opportunities if you’re doing something that many other people do, such as singing.